weharris/DSgarage/content/C7041 labs/12-mixed-effects.md

 2. View the first few lines of data to make sure it was read correctly.

 3. Create a plot showing the pair of measurements for each individual flycatcher in the two years of study.
-You can try to make the kind of dot plot I showed in lecture, or see the R tips “Graphs & Tables” page for suggestions on how to plot paired data.
+You can try to make the kind of dot plot I showed in lecture.
 Is there evidence of measurement variability between years?

 &nbsp;